edelgrace/edelgrace.me/content/blog/2016-02-23-blogilates-beginners-workout-calendar-2-0-day-7.md

 With the cardio workout, I felt like I sweat buckets.
 It was almost as if I sweat more in this twenty minutes than the entire week!
 To be fair, there isn't a lot of cardio in Cassey's workouts.
 They mostly focus on strength and toning.
 I'd like to include more cardio into my week.
 I already have a spin class every week which is just once a week for 50 minutes.
 Cassey does sometimes include some cardio but I feel like it's not enough.

 Also, they say that workouts should make you feel awake but as soon as the workout was over, I became instantly tired.
 Time to hit the hay I guess.
-I also probably need to eat more whenever I do cardio&#8230;
+I also probably need to eat more whenever I do cardio...